 The TAG offers the following feedback to Opinion Dynamics regarding the characterization of wood measures in the TRM:

-The TRM should be updated to match the TAG’s comments related to the definition of Advanced Wood Heating, to the extent feasible
+The TRM should be updated to match the TAG’s comments related to the definition of Advanced Wood Heating, to the extent feasible.

 Measure characterizations for Advanced Wood Heating measures should not assume only wood-to-wood replacements.
 The majority of installations are likely to involve fuel switching from fossil fuel to wood.
 If site-specific information on the existing fuel is not available, the TRM could assume a blended baseline based on a representative mix of oil, natural gas, propane, electricity, and wood.
+We understand that Opinion Dynamics agrees with this approach.

 Rather than separating out an installed measure and a fuel measure for wood-based systems, it makes more sense to lump them together so the fuel savings are folded into the measure characterization for Advanced Wood Heating installed measures.
-This would be similar to the approach for heat pump measures, in which the installed measure characterization accounts for the impact of fuel switching from fossil fuel to electricity..
+This would be similar to the approach for heat pump measures, in which the installed measure characterization accounts for the impact of fuel switching from fossil fuel to electricity.
+The TAG understands that Opinion Dynamics plans to use this approach.

-Related to point #3, the second draft TRM proposes to remove a stand-alone fuel switch measure for wood biofuels.
-Specifically, Opinion Dynamics made the following edit for all three types of wood fuels (chips, pellets, and firewood), using the pellet fuel measure as an example:

-Wood pellets cannot be directly substituted for gaseous or liquid fuels; this measure assumes that the end-user either has the ability to substitute fuels at will (e.g. multiple thermal heating systems) or has made capital investments to replace thermal equipment that uses fossil fuels with .

-The TAG supports this change.

-Question 2:
+Question 2: Issue Summary

 As a first step to ensure a common understanding, the TAG confirmed that Opinion Dynamics used the following equation to calculate the lifecycle emissions rate for wood biofuels (as measured in grams of CO2 equivalent per megajoule (MJ)) in the TRM first and second drafts.
-The TAG agrees that this equation is appropriate to use.

-Determining an appropriate methodology for calculating the carbon intensity of wood therefore requires addressing several different but related issues:
+Determining an appropriate methodology for calculating the carbon intensity of wood therefore requires consideration of several different but related issues:

 Assumptions for combustion emissions

-Assumptions for upstream emissions
+Assumptions for upstream emissions, including the emissions from fuel processing

-Assumptions for GWPbio
+Assumptions for GWPbio, including the wood species used and whether the fuels are purpose-grown/harvested products or waste products

 Assumptions for combustion emissions

 In the draft TRM, Opinion Dynamics used combustion emissions rates for CO2, CH4, and N2O from the U.S. EPA Emission Factors Hub.
-The TAG agrees that this approach is appropriate.
+The TAG did not have concerns with this approach.

 Assumptions for upstream emissions

 Opinion Dynamics used the GREET1 2023rev1 tool to calculate upstream emissions for wood biofuels.
-Upstream emissions for wood biofuels capture the emissions associated with steps in the lifecycle such as forest management, harvesting, lumber milling, and transporting the fuels to Vermont.
-The TAG supports this general approach.
+Upstream emissions for wood biofuels capture the emissions associated with steps in the lifecycle such as forest management, harvesting, lumber milling, fuel processing, and transporting the fuels to Vermont.

 TAG members note that calculation of upstream emissions is sensitive to assumptions around the sourcing for wood biofuels (e.g., whether the fuels are purpose-grown/harvested products vs. waste products such as logging and mill residues).
 The Agency of Natural Resources (ANR) provided an issue briefing that offered detailed definitions for wood and timber products and residues, to ensure common terminology.
 ANR’s issue briefing also provided feedback that “wood pellets are primarily made from logging and mill residues.”
 If pellets are considered a waste product, then it would follow that the upstream emissions associated with forest management, harvesting, and lumber milling should be set to zero to reflect that these products are not driving these activities.
-Several public commenters and TAG members disagreed with the characterization of pellets as primarily a waste product or residue.
+Some TAG members questioned the characterization of pellets as primarily a waste product or harvest residue with zero upstream emissions.